gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 <img width="800px" alt="Real impact picture" src="/assets/images/posts/laser_gun_projected_target/documentation/score.png"  style="border: 2px solid black;">

-After seeing his results, the player is taken back to the home screen.
+After seeing their results, the player is taken back to the home screen.

 ### Saving the results to access them afterwards

 At the end of a game, the result page is also saved and uploaded to the cloud in order to access it later.
 I used the [MEGA](https://mega.io/) API in order to upload a screenshot of the result screen.
-The player can later use the MEGA application on his phone (for example) and see all his games.
+The player can later use the MEGA application on their phone (for example) and see all their past games.
-That way, he can analyze his mistakes and track his progress.
+That way, they can analyze their mistakes and track their progress.

 ### Raspberry Pi Too Weak

-I started to code the program on my laptop with the idea that it will run on a Raspberry Pi in the end.
+I started to code the program on my laptop with the idea that it would run on a Raspberry Pi at the end.
 However, when I first installed everything on the Raspberry Pi, it was running really slowly and the interface was lagging a lot.
 I also got heat warnings and it even shutdown on its own multiple times (to prevent overheating).
 At that point, I thought that a Raspberry Pi would not be powerful enough for this project.
 Video processing and recognition is a very resource intensive process, and I thought that I would need a real laptop or a kind of mini PC to run the software.

-I solved the overheating issue by buying an active cooling fan like that one:
+I solved the overheating issue by buying an active cooling fan like this one:

 <img width="350px" alt="Raspberry Pi heat sink" src="/assets/images/posts/laser_gun_projected_target/documentation/rpi_heat_sink.jpg" title="https://www.chipskey.cc/heat-pipe-tower-fan-5-layers-acrylic-board-raspberry-pi-4-icetower-cooling-fan-rgb-7-color-led-lighting-fan-p-10334.html">

-Even though I have been using some Raspberry Pis in many other projects where passive cooling was always sufficient, this time I needed something like that to keep the board cool.
+Even though I have been using Raspberry Pis in many other projects where passive cooling was always sufficient, this time I needed something like that to keep the board cool.
 The Raspberry Pi was not shutting down anymore, but it was still running really slowly and the CPU usage was always above 90%.

 As a mini PC was too expensive, I kept trying to optimize my program.
 I finally found a way to reduce the CPU usage: lower the video input resolution from the webcam to 660x480 pixels.
 That way, the video recognition process was less intensive and the program was running smoothly.
-There has been a little drop in the precision of the shots, but it wasn't too bad.
+It caused a little drop in the precision of the shots, but it wasn't too bad.
-However, it was more noticeable as the simulated distance from the target increases because the shooting area was smaller, but the resolution stayed the same.
+However, it was more noticeable as the simulated distance from the target increased because the shooting area was smaller, but the resolution stayed the same.

-When I think back about this issue, I might have overestimated the Raspberry Pi.
+When I think back to this issue, I might have overestimated the Raspberry Pi.
 Indeed, it had to handle a lot of things: webcam input, video recognition, computing and display output to the projector.

 ### The Real Laser Was Too Fast

-Finally, there was another issue: the real laser bullet that my client bought for his gun was not firing long enough to be detected by the webcam every time.
+Finally, there was another issue: the real laser bullet that my client bought for their gun was not firing for long enough to be detected by the webcam every time.
 Sometimes, the laser was turning on and back off between two frames captured by the webcam.
 The webcam was recording about 40 frames per seconds, but it was not enough to detect the impact every time.

-My homemade laser "bullet" that I used for testing the detection was set to last 25 milliseconds, which was enough for the camera to detect, but the real laser that he bought was lasting less than 15 milliseconds.
+My homemade laser "bullet" that I used for testing the detection was set to last 25 milliseconds, which was enough for the camera to detect, but the real laser that my client bought lasted less than 15 milliseconds.

-However, he told me that he will either find a way to modify the bullet he bought to last longer or buy another one that will.
+However, they told me that they would either find a way to modify the bullet they bought to last longer or buy another one.

 ## 📝 Conclusion

-The whole project building took me about one month of work.
+The whole project building took me about a month of work.
-We met together a couple of times and I finally came to his house to install the final product/system.
+We met a couple of times before I came to their house to install the final product/system.
 I learned a lot about video recognition and programming custom user interfaces.
-I also learned how to talk and exchange ideas with a client about how he wanted things to be.
+I also learned how to talk and exchange ideas with a client about how they wanted things to be.
-It is not always easy as I sometimes would not have made the same choices if I was building it for myself, but I listened to his wills and ideas.
+It was not always easy as sometimes I would not have made the same choices if I was building this project for myself, but I listened to their wishes.
 I also did a great job at keeping a change log every time I added something to the software in order to keep track of what I was doing and give my client some updates.
-I enjoyed a lot doing this project and it was really fun.
+I enjoyed doing this project a lot and it was really fun.